There's a lithium mining boom, but it's not a jobs bonanza

 The mining industry, for its part, emphasizes that the jobs involved are highly compensated, and located in rural areas that may have few other options.

-"Our average wage is over $95,000 a year," says Tyre Gray, the president and CEO of the Nevada Mining Association.
-"And when you talk about wages like that, those are the types of wages that allow you to change your family's life."
+The average wage of a Nevada miner is more than $95,000, says Tyre Gray, the president and CEO of the state's mining association.

+"Those are the types of wages that allow you to change your family's life," he says.

-And Evans, from the Thacker Pass project, says the real value of building mines in the U.S. isn't the mining jobs it creates, but what it enables further down the supply chain, by creating a more secure source for minerals.
+The real value of building mines in the U.S. isn't the mining jobs it creates, says Evans, from the Thacker Pass project, but what it enables further down the road, by creating a more secure source for minerals.

+For example, LG Chem is launching a plant in Tennessee to build cathodes, a battery component.

-"You're going to have 2000 people that work there," he says.
-"But for that cathode factory to work, you need material from the 300 people ... out in northern Nevada."
+"You're going to have 2000 people that work there," Evans says says.
+"But for that cathode factory to work, you need material from the 300 people...out in northern Nevada."

 Atlas Public Policy recently tallied up all the announced factories to build electric vehicles and batteries and chargers.
 They counted 143,575 announced jobs.